opendi-org/roles-user-stories/index.md

 ### Decision Maker

 I use DI software systems to determine the best set of actions to achieve my desired outcomes.
-I interact with renderings of Causal Decision Models to gain an intuition regarding the causal relationship between actions and outcomes.
-I have the authority required to adjust all Levers relevant to my decision, and typically am responsible for the Outcomes.
+I interact with renderings of Causal Decision Models to gain an intuition regarding the causal relationship between actions and outcomes and/or to receive recommended actions for my review and/or to review fully automated (not human-in-the-loop) automated DI systems.
+I have the authority required to adjust all Levers relevant to my decision, and typically I am also responsible for the Outcomes.

 [Link: Decision Maker (Full Role Description).](./Roles/Decision%20Maker.md)

 ### DI Analyst

-I collaborate with stakeholders to produce Decision Maker-facing artifacts.
-These artifacts enable Decision Model Builders to build Causal Decision Models.
+I collaborate with stakeholders to produce stakeholder-facing (primarily Decision Maker-facing) artifacts early in the DI process.
+The purpose of these artifacts is to enable Decision Model Builders to build Causal Decision Models.

 [Link: DI Analyst (Full Role Description).](./Roles/DI%20Analyst.md)